Muslim women political leaders: Afghanistan

 One of 200 women who participated in the loya jirga after the fall of the Taliban in 2002.
 She is the first female mayor in Afghanistan.
-She was the of Nili a town in Daykundi Province of Afghanistan from 2008 till 2014.
+She was the mayor of Nili a town in Daykundi Province of Afghanistan from 2008 till 2014.
 She is a member of the Hazara ethnic group, a religious and ethnic minority in Afghanistan.
 During her term she worked on receiving funds to build infrastructure in Nili.
 Before taking office she had left to Iran due to the civil war in the early 1990s.
 There she ran a school for Afghan children.
 In 2001 she returned to Afghanistan to participate in a peace jirga.